 What is bowel (intestinal) obstruction?

-Bowel (intestinal) obstruction occurs when food and liquids stops moving through the digestive tract.
+Bowel (intestinal) obstruction occurs when food and liquid stops moving through the digestive tract.

 How bad is my bowel (intestinal) obstruction?

 Severe: You may experience severe constipation; inability to pass stool or gas; and abdominal swelling.
 It may limit self-care activities of daily life (eating, dressing, getting into or out of a bed or chair, taking a bath or shower, and using the toilet).
 It may require immediate treatment under your doctor’s supervision.

 How to manage mild bowel (intestinal) obstruction?

 - IV fluid replacement: IV fluids and electrolytes (sodium, chloride and potassium) treat dehydration.

 - Medications: Anti-nausea medicine and pain relievers can keep you more comfortable.